In July this year the zone’s Matt Cox, an endurance athlete and sustainability advocate, went plastic-free. Here’s his story.

 We end the weekend with a walk near Studland and pop into the National Trust Café to grab a bite to eat.
 We order a pasty and a jacket potato, all of which we have clocked will be plastic-free.
 But when we open the bag we see they’ve included a plastic knife and fork, in a plastic bag.
 Due to COVID-19, they won’t accept it back.
 I can understand including the knife and fork, and we will re-use that by keeping it in the camper-van, but why wrapped in a plastic bag?
 A frustrating way to end the month!

 I actually really enjoyed the month, it made me so aware of the problem and how much single-use disposable plastic is being used in our day-to-day lives.
-I also really enjoyed talking to people about it, friends were really supportive and seemed to think about it more just by having the conversation with me.
+I also really enjoyed talking to people about it, friends were really supportive and seemed to think about it more just by having a conversation with me.

 The main takeaway for me has been the lack of choice.
 I genuinely believe that with more choice a lot more people would choose to reduce plastic, the fact that none of the supermarkets I used had toilet paper not wrapped in plastic and had to order this seems crazy.

 I understand that it isn’t simple, and tied into this issue is the issue of food waste, energy consumption and recycling.
-Plastic is an incredible material, that is so versatile and there are obviously uses for it, but we need to think about how it is best used and how we can them further re-use it.
+Plastic is an incredible material, that is so versatile and there are obvious uses for it, but we need to think about how it is best used and how we can them further re-use it.
 It boils down to consumption and a throw-away culture that we have become too used to.